CrystalSpore/POPHockey/README.md

 # Cache Data Versioning
-Check [CACHE_FORMAT.md](https://github.com/CrystalSpore/POPHockey/blob/main/CACHE_FORMAT.md) for format of the `.nhl_cache` file in your home directory.
+Check [CACHE_FORMAT.md](https://github.com/CrystalSpore/POPHockey/blob/main/CACHE_FORMAT.md) for format of the `nhl_cache` file.
 Should only need to reference this if the bot states it needs updating on start up.
 The bot will also state the version to update to.

+On v1.0.1 & prior, this file would always be located in the home directory (on unix environments `~/.nhl_cache`, & on Windows `C:\Users\<Username>\.nhl_cache`).
+On v1.1 & later, the config file has been moved to a new location (on unix environments `~/.config/POPHockey/nhl_cache`, & on Windows `C:\Users\<Username>\POPHockey\nhl_cache`).
+On upgrading to a new version, the POPHockey application will check the old location & migrate the file to the new location automatically.

 # Setup Dev Environment
 The project is currently set up for IntelliJ.
 Before working on code with a different IDE, please contact [Crystal](https://github.com/CrystalSpore) to modify the gitignore.
 Terminal editing should have no issue.